 The bar area was well serviced even though it was a little early for me to kick off, so I took a table in the dining area, passing the continental breakfast buffet options.
 No sooner had I sat, a waiter appeared with a full a la carte menu of hot food selections much more to my liking, and after eggs benedict (which they graciously exchanged the turkey bacon for smoked salmon on request), I took a brief walk to investigate some of the other facilities.

-Etihad have recently closed the Six Senses Spa onsite, apparently to create more room for their guests, but the business centre, for any last minute work needing to be done, and the separate children’s room are excellent and remain available to cater to the passengers’ needs.
+Etihad has recently closed the Six Senses Spa onsite, apparently to create more room for their guests, but the business centre, for any last minute work needing to be done, and the separate children’s room are excellent and remain available to cater to the passengers’ needs.
 On the whole, though occasionally a little cramped, the lounge is a great place to begin your trip!

-With the short walk from the lounge to the gate, and onto the upper deck of the A-380, I took my seat directly from the aisle and settled in to the warm and private cocoon, known as a Business Studio, with a glass of champagne.
+With the short walk from the lounge to the gate, and onto the upper deck of the A-380, I took my seat directly from the aisle and settled into the warm and private cocoon, known as a Business Studio, with a glass of champagne.
 The spacious area is perfect for stretching out while the side table and various storage compartments meant I never felt cluttered.

 Shortly after takeoff, the Food and Beverage Manager asked what I fancied from the a-la-carte menu and made suggestions from the premium wine list to match my meal.
 I decided on the steak with a lovely small-vineyard malbec as an accompaniment.
 I actually chose to have the meal served a few hours into the flight; a great facility from Etihad called Dine Anytime.